ASIMWELA/spring_security_demo/README.md

 This project contains a shell for bootraping the access control assignment.
-Clone the repository on your local machines and configure it according to the steps outlines below
+Fork the repository and then clone your forked repo on your local machines and configure it according to the steps outlines below